 These are all plans that should be evaluated on a case-by-case basis.
 Every child is different, and two parents working together to meet the needs of their child is a best-case scenario.
 Being open to unique custody arrangements allows more opportunity to find something that works for all parties involved.

-Despite distance, both parents should do their best to remain a presence in the lives of their children.
+Despite the distance, both parents should do their best to remain a presence in the lives of their children.
 Children with strong parental figures in their lives are much better off, as many studies show.
-Doing everything you can to keep up communication and visitation is key to successful long distance parenting.
+Doing everything you can to keep up communication and visitation is key to successful long-distance parenting.